Apps outside the Ecwid App Market

 client_idrequiredApplication ID.
 This is a public key.

 client_secretrequiredApplication secret key.
 Note: regularly, this must not be exposed.
-But a special app public key can also be used here when the app code is publicly available and credentials cannot be hidden (e.g. a downloadable CMS plugin).
+Only client_id can be shown inside publicly available code.
 See notes at the end of this part for more details on user-hosted applications.

 redirect_uriconditionalIf the redirect_uri parameter was included in the authorization request, you must include it in the token request and their values must be identical.